bluz71/git-status-fly/README.md

 git --no-optional-locks status --porcelain=v2 --branch --show-stash --ignore-submodules -uno
 ```

-The result from that `git status` command will internally be parsed and be
+The result from that `git status` command will internally be parsed and
 transformed to a series of POSIX shell environment variable statements ready for
 sourcing from a custom prompt script.